jingwei87/jingwei87.github.io/software/ted/index.md

   text: "TED is a tunable encrypted deduplication approach for balancing the trade-off between data confidentiality and storage efficiency.
 It allows users to configure a storage blowup factor, under which the information leakage quantified by an information-theoretic measure is minimized for any input workload."
 ---

-# Balancing Storage Efficiency and Data Confidentiality with Tunable Encrypted Deduplication
+# TED: Balancing Storage Efficiency and Data Confidentiality with Tunable Encrypted Deduplication

 ## Introduction